WizelineLabs/vulnerabilities-scanner-template/workshop-steps.md

 2. Copy `/tests` directory to repo.
+3. add `pylintrc` to repo structure
-3. Run unit test and add pytest coverage on PR.:
+4. Run unit test and add pytest coverage on PR.:
    ```yml
     unit-tests-and-coverage:
       name: Tests and coverage